abdulwaheed76/practices/README.md

     1. Above said should be carried out like this.
 Each point has a purpose.
 E.g few things might also be written in task sheet and one might say **"I am doing as per my sheet.
 That's the status and no issues"** but on the contrary, showing screen, verbally telling status of each item above in few seconds allows quick review of lead/manager and every team member/stakeholder listens without digging through the work sheet (in few seconds).
     1. No need to say "yes/hello" on your turn. **Simply start** the above stated.
     1. **Listen to what others speak**.
 This is advantageous in team collaboration.

+### After meeting
+1. STO should sync up with team members to make sure everthing is on track.
+If everything is on track (ideally), then there will be less need for any detail discussion.
+Few verbal sentences and screenshare would suffice.

 ### PR per meeting
 1. Ideally your PR should have no or less issues and as a result, it should be approved within few minutes (very quickly).
 1. PR should be **`lintAutoFix`ed** and have no lint errors (at least of your code)